Skill vs Capability vs Competency: How to Differentiate the Three

 Skill, capability and competency: What makes them different?

 It’s easy to use these terms as synonyms for one another without thinking, which is why we ask you to shift your mindset here.
-The true difference between skills, capabilities and competency is in the impacts that each has on business.
+The key difference between skills, capabilities and competency is in the impacts that each has on business.

 Example of skills